haw230/the-anadromi-project/README.md

 Another algorithm exercise to practice coding skills.

 ### Time Complexity
-TAP will introduce a rather abstract concept early on in order to demonstrate the efficency of the previously learned algorithms.
+This rather abstract concept is introduced rather early on in order to demonstrate the efficency of the previously learned algorithms.
 Time complexity provides a nice segway into recursion and answers the question to *why* we need these efficent yet terribly complex algorithms.

 ## Stage 2: Gaining Speed
 This stage focuses on the transition to more complicated algorithms that introduce recursion.

 ### Binary Search
 Binary search is a searching algorithm that works only on ordered lists, though far faster than the previous linear search.
-The theory behind it is not difficult to understand, but it will include the Three Laws of Recursion and feature its application.
+The theory behind it is not difficult to understand, but it will introduce the Three Laws of Recursion and feature its application.

 ### Merge Sort
 Merge sort builds on the recursive foundation binary search introduced previously, sorting a list far faster than selection sort and bubble sort by a large margin.